Configure subagents

 }2.
 Expose the config shape

-The template's LangGraphConfig (in graph/config.py) has a worker field.
+The template's LangGraphConfig (in graph/config.py) has a researcher field.
 Add one for each new subagent:

 @dataclass